 To set breakpoints from the Instruction View, toggle the breakpoint button next to the instruction of interest.
-The breakpoint is set in the source display, instruction display (if the Instruction View is open), and Breakpoint View (if the Breakpoint View is open).
-Information on the breakpoint is continuously updated in the source display, and in the Instruction View and Breakpoint View if they are open.
+The breakpoint is set in the source display, Instruction View, and Breakpoint View (if the Breakpoint View is open).
+Information on the breakpoint is continuously updated in the source display and the Instruction View and Breakpoint View if they are open.